 413.10.2.1.4 The final aggregate mixture shall have no oversize material when deposited at the stockpile site.
 If the stockpile area contains any particles exceeding the specified maximum sieve, all aggregate shall be screened again as the aggregate is loaded into the final placement machine.

 413.10.2.2 Mineral Filler.
 Mineral filler shall be Type 1 Portland cement or hydrated lime, and shall be free of lumps or any other deleterious material.
+Portland cement and hydrated lime acceptance is by visual examination.

 413.10.2.3 Water.
 Water shall be potable and free of harmful soluble salts.